jsb/LayoutEmbedding/README.md

 # LayoutEmbedding

-This is an implementation of the method presented in "**Layout Embedding via Combinatorial Optimization**" at Eurographics 2021.
+This is an implementation of the method presented in the paper [Layout Embedding via Combinatorial Optimization](https://www.graphics.rwth-aachen.de/publication/03329/) at Eurographics 2021.

 This repository contains:
 * The core `LayoutEmbedding` library.